Project

 Please register to reply

-RE: Problems to use self built Python extension on Windows: ImportError: DLL load failed while importing saxonche - Added by Martin Honnen over 1 year ago
+RE: Problems to use self built Python extension on Windows: ImportError: DLL load failed while importing saxonche - Added by Martin Honnen almost 2 years ago

 I have now tried to built and use the Python extension under WSL Ubuntu but I get a similar error